samhaswon/skin_segmentation/README.md

 total of approximately 6.26 × 10⁹ labeled pixels.
 Images were sourced from a variety of online
-(e.g., Google Image search results, Instagram) and private (e.g., my photography work) collections to maximize diversity of scene, lighting, and skin appearance.
+(e.g., Google Image search results, Instagram) and private (e.g., my photography work, diffusion models) collections to maximize diversity of scene, lighting, and skin appearance.

 A small portion of the dataset includes AI-generated images